 When it comes to exercise for seniors it can be argued that walking is the foremost option.
-Although of course every type of exercise has some risk associated with it.
+Although of course, every type of exercise has some risk associated with it.
 However, because walking is a low impact activity, the risk is lower compared to other forms of exercise such as running.

 Take the Walking Challenge

-Now for those of you who might consider walking too easy or maybe even too boring to adopt as a fitness technique, here is a challenge:
+For those of you who might consider walking too easy or maybe even too boring to adopt as a fitness technique, here is a challenge:

 Here are a few tips to get you started.